shashikant190/Music-Data-Analysis/README.md

 # My SQL Project

-This is a project that uses SQL to do Data Analysis of Music Data.
+This is a project that uses SQL to do Data Analysis of Music Data...

 ## Language